-I had to force myself to take some time and just do nothing.
+I need to force myself to take some time and just do nothing.

 That, I suppose, is something we all need to do from time to time.